lewisgoing/CSE1XX-Projects/README.md

-# CSE123 Projects
+# CSE1XX Projects

-This repository contains projects from the Java Programming III class.
+This repository contains projects from the Honors Java Programming III class.

 ## Projects